CottageLabs/journalcheckertool/Importer/README.md

 1. All the datasources upon which the index is built are resolved.
 For example, JAC requires Crossref, DOAJ and a variety of other smaller journal datasources.
 A datasource is automatically downloaded via whatever mechanism is provided if the time elapsed since it was last downloaded is greater than the specified maximum age (e.g. a week).
 If the datasource has been downloaded more recently than that, then the existing copy is used.
 This speeds up repeat builds.
 Data is placed in `databases/[datasource name]/[timestamp]`, usually in a file or folder called `origin`.
 2. Datasources are analysed as needed.
 For example, journal data sources have their ISSNs, Titles and Publishers extracted and normalised ready for any downstream indexer to use.
 Again, the analysed data is placed in `databases/[datasource name]/[timestamp]`
 3. The indexer assembles all the datasource information it needs into an intermediate form.
-This form may be an amalgamation of the datasource data, or a convenient output suitable for debugging/review, or both.
+This form may be an amalgamation of the various datasources data, or a convenient output suitable for debugging/review, or both.
 For example, the JAC assembles and normalises ISSNs, Titles and Publishers from all of its many datasources into a single deduplicated database, ready for assembly into the autocomplete index.
 4. The indexer assembles a JSON file which comprises the indexable data.
 The file consists of one JSON record per line.
 5. The JSON file from the previous step is converted into the ES Bulk API format and loaded into an appropriately named index, which is of the form `jct_[index][suffix][timestamp]`.
 For example, JAC loaded in a development environment will have a name like `jct_jac_dev20220828175612`
 6. The ES index alias for the type is switched to point to the new index, and any old copies of the index are deleted (some number of old indices are kept for emergency roll-back, configured in `settings.py`).
 The index alias will be of the form `jct_[index][suffix]`, so for JAC this would mean `jct_jac_dev` pointed to `jct_jac_dev20220828175612` after this operation.